Millionaire Crash Course

 The first logical step in learning to make and save more money is to analyze people that do have money.

-According to a study released by Spectrum Group in March 2019, at the end of 2018 there were 11.8 million millionaires in the United States.
-That is a record number and represents an increase of around 800,000 from 2017.
+According to a study released by Ramsey Solutions in 2024 there are 25 million millionaires in the United States.
+That is a record number and expected to increase every year.

 How Did Millionaires Make Their Money?

-So if you are fortunate enough to be part of the 32% that inherit wealth, congrats!
+So if you are fortunate enough to be part of the 3% that inherit wealth, congrats!
 You are lucky, and you are probably not reading this article!
-So for the rest of us out there that can’t count on an inheritance of 7 digits or more, consider the other 68% made their wealth via:
+So for the rest of us out there that can’t count on an inheritance of 7 digits or more, consider that the other 97% made their wealth via:

 • –having a college degree and working for a big public company that offered a retirement plan and stock options